iShibi/iShibi/README.md

 ### Hello there 👋

-My name is Shubham Parihar.
-I'm a Computer Science and Engineering student.
+- 👦 My name's Shubham Parihar.
+- 📜 I'm a Computer Science and Engineering student.
+- 💖 Loves programming in JavaScript.
+- 🤖 Currently making a Discord bot just for fun.

 ### Connect with me: